There’s an art to making the perfect fish tacos!! And today, I’m sharing my secrets.

 I know this because I’ve been on a secret mission for the last 10+ years trying to figure it out.
 It’s a tough job, but I’m happy to investigate on behalf of all of us.
 Fish tacos are a big deal.
 It’s really all about perfectly flaked fish with a hint of spice and citrus, guacamole (obviously), a smoky salsa and some kind of zippy slaw – in this case curtido!

-Curtido is that life changing cabbage slaw that you see on pupusas and today I’m throwing it on my new favorite kind of fish taco!
+Curtido is that life changing cabbage slaw that you see on pupusas and today I’m throwing it on my favorite kind of fish taco!
 The fish on these is beyond simple.
-It’s seasoned with a bit of salt and pepper and throw on the grill and then doused with some freshly squeezed lime and orange juice to brighten things up once it’s done.
+It’s seasoned with a bit of salt and pepper and thrown on the grill and then doused with some freshly squeezed lime and orange juice to brighten things up once it’s done.